Neychok/wordpress/readme.md

 	- Created a custom shortcode that takes Student ID as attr and displays that student.

 	- Created a widget with posts per page field and a dropdown whether to look for active or inactive students on the admin side.
 It uses WP_Query to display students that match the args.

+## Day 5:

+Completed:

+- Tasks from day 12

+	- Created a sidebar and displayed it.

+- Tasks from day 13

+	- Created 2 public API endpoints that get all students data and student data by ID

+- Tasks from day 14

+	- Created 3 protected API endpoints for add/edit/delete students.

+		- Struggle #1: Not sure how to setup authentication

+Uncompleted:

+	- Create authentication for API